Sadiat360/halimat-yaya-capstone/halimat-yaya-capstone/README.md

 1. Create a Card: Choose a quote, add a personal music link, and upload a photo or image.
 2. Add Music: Search and attach a Spotify or YouTube link to the card for an emotional touch.
 3. Share: Send the card directly to a friend via email, messaging apps, or social media.
-4. video Call: A video call might be a better option for some users.

 ## Features